-The Safety unit of the CTSG ("CTSG-Safety") ensures, among others, compliance by the Company's personnel, contractors and service station dealers with government-mandated safety standards and regulations through multifunctional audits and safety inspections of the terminals, service stations and conducts training programs designed to raise awareness on process safety, oil spill response, fire-fighting and basic safety procedures for employees, contractors and service station dealers.
-CTSG-Safety has put together a Corporate Safety Management System, the main reference of all safety management systems in the Company, which is based mainly on OHSAS 18001.
-The Petron Bataan Refinery continues to be certified for the Integrated Management System ("IMS") Certification to Quality Management System ("QMS") ISO-9001 Version 2015 and Occupational Health & Safety Assessment Series OHSAS-18001 Version 2007, and also sustained Surveillance Audit to Environmental Management System ("EMS") ISO-14001 Version 2015.
-24 out of 28 terminals are certified under the new ISO 9001:2015 (QMS), ISO 14001:2015 (EMS) standards and OHSAS 1800:2007 (Occupational Health and Safety Management).
-Terminals are already in transition to ISO 45001:2018 (Occupational Health and Safety (OH&S) Management System).
-19 out of 28 terminals have been ISO 45001:2018-certified, the remaining four are scheduled for ISO 450001 certification in 2022.
-In addition, all of the Company's terminals have Philippine Coast Guard-approved Oil Spill Response Contingency Plans.
+The Safety unit of the CTSG ("CTSG-Safety") ensures, among others, compliance by the Company's personnel, contractors and service station dealers with government-mandated safety standards and regulations through Oversight Safety Assessment of the refinery, terminals, LPG plants, service stations, and industrial accounts, and conducts training programs designed to raise awareness on process safety, oil spill response, fire-fighting and basic safety procedures for employees, contractors and service station dealers.
+CTSG-Safety has put together a Corporate Safety Management System, the main reference of all safety management systems in the Company, which is based mainly on ISO 45001:2018 (OHSMS).
+The Petron Bataan Refinery and terminals continue to be certified for the Integrated Management System ("IMS") Certification to Quality Management System ("QMS") ISO-9001 Version 2015 and Occupational Health & Safety Management System (OHSMS) ISO 45001 Version 2018, and also sustained Surveillance Audit to Environmental Management System ("EMS") ISO-14001 Version 2015.
+In addition, the Petron Bataan Refinery and all of the Company's terminals have Philippine Coast Guardapproved Oil Spill Response Contingency Plans.

 Furthermore, all 15 Petron pier facilities are currently compliant with the International Ship and Port Facility Security Code ("ISPS") and certified by the Office of the Transport Security under the DOTr.
+The

-The ISPS certification is a requirement by the International Maritime Organization for all international vessels calling on international ports and for all ports accepting international vessels.
+ISPS certification is a requirement by the International Maritime Organization for all international vessels calling on international ports and for all ports accepting international vessels.

 In 2014, CTSG-Safety launched the Safety Management System ("SMS") for Service Stations.
 This program aims to elevate the level of safety awareness among the Company's service station dealers, their employees, workers as well as the Company's employees.
-The SMS, based on OHSAS 18001:2007, is very similar to the Environmental Management System ("EMS"), focusing on Hazards Identification and Risk Assessment.
+The SMS, based on ISO 45001:2018, is very similar to the Environmental Management System ("EMS"), focusing on Hazards Identification and Risk Assessment.
 It also aims to educate Petron dealers on the Occupational Safety and Health Standards of the DOLE.

-In 2018, the Company's Terminal Operations Department embarked on a new venture with the implementation of the Loss Prevention System ("LPS").
+In 2018, the Company's Terminal Operations Department implemented a Loss Prevention System ("LPS").
 LPS is a system to prevent or reduce losses using behavior-based tools and proven management techniques.
-With this new system, the Company aims to improve the over-all safety culture of the division to prevent all types of losses, and eventually apply the same system throughout the organization.
+With this new system, the Company aims to improve the overall safety culture of the division to prevent all types of losses, and eventually apply the same system throughout the organization.
 The LPS Core Team members were able to conduct 23,592 training hours to more than 2,635 personnel in the Terminal Operations Group to disseminate the principles of LPS.